BarkarIvan/LISSAO-Unity-/README.md

 # LISSAO-Unity-
-Full screen pass render feature shader for Unity for fun with LISSAO also added a rotations texture Generator and Houdini file for pre-calculating data
+Unity Full screen pass render feature shader for fun with LISSAO also added a rotations texture Generator and Houdini file for pre-calculating data

 more: